 Our research offering is wide ranging.
 From global conditions that give shape to artistic practice and exchange to concerns around power, gender, race, nature, and sensory and visual experiences; our research areas cut across our period specialisations, which span prehistory to contemporary periods.
 We are important advocates for the democratisation of the discipline, and in addition to our commitment to widening participation, we provide critical reflection and theoretical contributions on global and transcultural perspectives.

-We encourage collective and collaborative projects with academic colleagues and with museums (including the Tate, the Victoria and Albert Museum, the Walker and Milton Keynes Galleries), many of which are accessible as video or podcasts through the Open Arts Archive.
+We encourage collective and collaborative projects with academic colleagues, inside and outside the OU.
+We also collaborate with local and national museums, including the Victoria and Albert Museum, Yorkshire Sculpture Park and the Ashmolean Museum.
+Many of these projects, have resulted in films or podcasts accessible through the Open Arts Archive.

 We receive funding from a variety of institutions including the Arts and Humanities Research Council (AHRC), the British Academy, the Leverhulme Trust and the Paul Mellon Centre.
 Their financial support and encouragement has enabled many exciting individual and collaborative projects, some of which have led to impact and outreach activities to benefit communities.

 Collaborations across faculties at the OU include interdisciplinary research on sensory experiences (as part of the Medieval and Early Modern Research Group), religion (the Baron Thyssen Centre for the Study of Ancient Material Religion), and the Digital Humanities.

 Many collaborations reflect our academic interests in equality, diversity, and inclusion, as with our participation in the ‘Year of Mygration’ events from the OU’s Citizenship and Governance strategic research area.